 The queen bee is rather smart, though.
 She will only lay enough eggs for the number of cells available, knowing how many bees the colony needs.
 The worker bees have built cells specifically made for the type of bee they will hold.

-Potential queens get the largest cells, drones get a fairly large cell as well.
+Potential queens get the largest cells, drones get a fairly large cell, too.
 Worker bees, on the other hand, get the smallest cells.